 Mentoring is often facilitated manually with a staff member acting as a co-ordinator to match mentors with mentees and administering the program with spreadsheets.
 Mentoring pairs are then left to work the rest out between them.
 There are some consulting services that work to make your program more effective, and there are applications that exist to relieve the administrative burden of running an in-house mentoring initiative:

-*Disclaimer: I’ve submitted an EOI to become an angel investor in Australian startup, Mentorloop.
+*Disclaimer: I am an angel investor in Australian startup, Mentorloop.

 When comparing mentoring software, consider the availability of in-product guidance to mentors and mentees, activity tracking, measurement and reporting, and intelligent matching functionality.